 Using protein powder in addition to exercise that builds muscle can help lead to these long-term body composition changes.5

-If you’re looking to lose weight and preserve muscle, then you will definitely be looking to eat a diet that’s higher in protein.
+If you’re looking to lose weight and preserve muscle, then you’ll definitely be looking to eat a diet that’s higher in protein.
 When you’re in a calorie deficit, your body can break down your muscles for energy when it runs out of other sources.
 To prevent this, consuming 1.4 – 2.0 g/kg body weight has been shown to be sufficient in those who regularly exercise.6

 When should you drink a protein shake for weight loss?